 For centuries, Alaskans have known this majestic mountain as the ‘Great One’.
 The rigors of a 3-week expedition to high altitude require a lot of effort from its team members.
 Not only does being fit make the experience a lot more enjoyable, it is practically a prerequisite for expedition mountaineering and can make or break the climb.

-Besides spending long hours travelling the glacier and gaining altitude while carrying a heavy pack and pulling a sled, it is hard work setting up camp, shoveling tent platforms, and building snow walls.
+Besides spending long hours traveling the glacier and gaining altitude while carrying a heavy pack and pulling a sled, it is hard work setting up camp, shoveling tent platforms, and building snow walls.
 The more physically prepared you are for this workload; the better becomes your chance of success on the mountain.

 How Long Should you be Training